Recently, Mateo and I were discussing the essence of the lone wolf.

 As I explored in my previous article on Domicide,

-When we zoom out and look at the essence and spirit of being a lone wolf, we see that they play a vital role in society: that of the Spiritual Wanderer.
+When we zoom out and look at the essence and spirit of having a lone wolf personality, we see that they play a vital role in society: that of the Spiritual Wanderer.

 I also wrote,